biasmv/pv/doc/scene.rst

   cm.addTube([0,0, -50], [0,0,50], 1, { cap : true, color : 'blue' });
   cm.addSphere([0, 0, 0], 3, { color : 'yellow' });

-.. class:: CustomMesh
+.. class:: pv.CustomMesh

   Holds a collection of user-defined geometric shapes

-.. function:: CustomMesh.addTube(start, end, radius[, options])
+.. function:: pv.CustomMesh.addTube(start, end, radius[, options])

   Adds a tube (open or capped) to the custom mesh container

   :param start: 3-dimensional start coordinate of the tube
   :param end: 3-dimensional end coordinate of the tube
   :param radius: radius in Angstrom
-  :param options: a dictionary with the following keys. *color*: when provided, used as the color for the tube, *cap* when set to false, the tube is left open ,meaning the ends are not capped. *userData*: when provided the user data is added to the object.
-This data is available when a pick event (click/double click occurs on the object as the userData property.
+  :param options: a dictionary with the following keys. *color*: when provided, used as the color for the tube, *cap* when set to false, the tube is left open, meaning the ends are not capped. *userData*: when provided the user data is added to the object.
+This data is available when a pick event (click/double click occurs on the object as the target of the pick event.
 When not provided, userData is set to null.

-.. function:: CustomMesh.addSphere(center, radius[, options])
+.. function:: pv.CustomMesh.addSphere(center, radius[, options])

   Adds a sphere to the custom mesh container

   :param center: 3-dimensional center coordinate for the sphere
   :param radius: radius in Angstrom
   :param options: a dictionary with the following keys. *color*: when provided, used as the color for the tube. *userData*: when provided the user data is added to the object.
-This data is available when a pick event (click/double click occurs on the object as the userData property.
+This data is available when a pick event (click/double click occurs on the object as the target of the pick event.
 When not provided, userData is set to null.